lumeland/lume.land/CONTRIBUTING.md

 ### Without pre-commit hooks

-If you do not want o use Velociraptor, make sure to:
+If you do not want to use Velociraptor, make sure to:

 - Run `deno fmt` to fix the code format before commit.
 - Run `deno lint` to check linting before commit.